-Electronegativity is more of an concept than a property and so it does not have units.
+Electronegativity is more of a concept and so it does not have units.

 Calculation of Electronegativity.

-Many attempts were made to quantitatively calculate electronegativity but the most accurate method, which is widely used today, was given by Linus Pauling in 1932.
+Many attempts were made to quantitatively calculate electronegativity but the most accurate method, which is widely used today, was developed by Linus Pauling in 1932.

-Linus Pauling is regarded as one of the two great scientists of all times!
+Linus Pauling is regarded as one of the two great scientists of all time!
 He is the only person to be awarded two unshared Nobel Prizes!!
-He was an American chemist, biochemist who worked on varied subjects like developing electronegativity scales for elements , studying DNA structures , developing dietary supplements etc
+He was an American chemist and biochemist who worked on varied subjects like developing electronegativity scales for elements, studying DNA structures, developing dietary supplements, etc

 “It has been found possible to assign to the elements numbers representing their power of attraction for the electrons in a covalent bond, by means of which the amount of partial ionic character may be estimated.”

-Fluorine is the most electronegative element with χ= 4.0 and caesium the least with χ=0.7.
+Fluorine is the most electronegative element with χ= 4.0 and cesium the least with χ=0.7.

 When the electronegativity difference is between zero and 0.4, the bond between atoms is covalent.
 When the electronegativity difference is 1.8 or more, the bond is ionic.
 When the electronegativity difference is between 0.5 and 1.7, the bond is polar covalent.